red0124/ssp/README.md

 *Note, the order in which the members of the tied method are returned must match the order of the elements in the csv*

 ### Setup
-By default, many of the features supported by the parser a disabled.
+By default, many of the features supported by the parser are disabled.
 They can be enabled within the template parameters of the parser.
 For example, to enable quoting and escaping the parser would look like:
 ```cpp
 ss::parser<ss::quote<'"'>, ss::escape<'\\'>> p0{file_name};